Standard Contractual Terms

 1. FOURTEEN aims to provide you a good service at all times; however, if you have a complaint, you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make your complaint but you are free to do so, should you wish.

-3. The Ombudsman will also only deal with complaints from consumers.
+4. The Ombudsman will also only deal with complaints from consumers.
 This means that only complaints from the barrister’s client are within their jurisdiction.
-Non-clients who are not satisfied with the outcome of the FOURTEEN’s investigation should contact the Bar Standards Board rather than the Legal Ombudsman.
+Non-clients who are not satisfied with the outcome of FOURTEEN’s investigation should contact the Bar Standards Board rather than the Legal Ombudsman.

 Complaints Made by Telephone

-5. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 7 below.
+6. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 7 below.
 However, if you would rather speak on the telephone about your complaint, then please telephone the individual nominated under our Complaints Procedure to deal with complaints, Miss J. Connell, or (if the complaint is about a member of staff) Mr J-P Schulz (Practice Director).
 If the complaint is about Mr Schulz, telephone Miss Connell.
+If the complaint is about Miss Connell, telephone Mr Schulz.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 That person will discuss your concerns with you and aim to resolve them.
 If the matter is resolved, that person will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 Complaints made in Writing

 • Which barrister(s) you are complaining about;

 • The detail of the complaint; and

 • What you would like done about it.